-Secretarial Field Study II OFAD-125 3 hours

-Prerequisite: Consent of Certificate Program Director.
+Office Technology Internship OFAD-124 3 hours Prerequisite: Consent of Certificate Program Director.This course is repeatable.
 Students receive credit for work experience at an approved training center under faculty supervision.
 Periodic meetings with faculty supervisor are required.
-Emphasis is placed on integration and synthesis of secretarial knowledge and on-the-job experience.
-This course is taught by arrangement.
+Emphasis is placed on integration and synthesis of office knowledge and on-the-job experience.
+Fifteen hours per week on the job employment is required.